Principal, Pacific Intelligence and Cyber; Former U.S. Attorney for the Central District of California

 Ms. Decker is a Principal at Pacific Intelligence & Cyber, an investigation, intelligence and cybersecurity firm.
 She also currently serves as the Vice President of the Los Angeles Police Commission; a Fulbright Specialist in Cybersecurity Law & Policy; and an Adjunct Professor in Cybersecurity, Privacy, and National Security Law at USC Gould School of Law, UCLA Law School and Pepperdine Law School.

 Until March 2017, Ms. Decker served as the U.S. Attorney for the Central District of California.
-It is the largest U.S. Attorney’s Office outside of the District of Columbia.
-As United States Attorney, she led the federal investigation and response into the San Bernardino terrorist attack, cyber attacks on businesses within the district, high-profile public corruption cases, and large-scale violent crime cases.
+As part of her duties, she served on five Attorney General Advisory Committees including Cyber/Intellectual Property and Terrorism/National Security.
+She also led the federal investigation and response into the San Bernardino terrorist attack (including the Apple iPhone case), cyber attacks on businesses within the district (including the hack of SONY Pictures), high-profile public corruption cases, and large-scale violent crime cases.